Zoologist

 Volunteering in conservation work is a good way to strengthen your application for university courses.

-Many opportunities will go unadvertised, so you may need to contact organisations direct.
+Many opportunities won't be advertised, so you could contact organisations directly.

 You can also use sites like: